-An autokey is computed from four fields in network byte order as shown in Figure 2.
 The four values are hashed by the MD5 message digest algorithm to produce the 128-bit autokey value, which in the reference implementation is stored along with the key ID in a cache used for symmetric keys as well as autokeys.
 Keys are retrieved from the cache by key ID using hash tables and a fast lookup algorithm.

-For use with IPv4, the Source Address and Dest Address fields contain 32 bits; for use with IPv6, these fields contain 128 bits.
+For use with IPv4, the Source IP and Dest IP fields contain 32 bits; for use with IPv6, these fields contain 128 bits.
 In either case the Key ID and Cookie fields contain 32 bits.
 Thus, an IPv4 autokey has four 32-bit words, while an IPv6 autokey has ten 32-bit words.
-The source and destination addresses and key ID are public values visible in the packet, while the cookie can be a public value or shared private value, depending on the mode.
+The source and destination IP addresses and key ID are public values visible in the packet, while the cookie can be a public value or shared private value, depending on the mode.

-The NTP packet format has been augmented to include one or more extension fields piggybacked between the original NTP header and the MAC at the end of the packet.
+The NTP packet format has been augmented to include one or more extension fields piggybacked between the original NTP header and the message authenticator code (MAC) at the end of the packet.
 For packets without extension fields, the cookie is a shared private value conveyed in encrypted form.
 For packets with extension fields, the cookie has a default public value of zero, since these packets can be validated independently using digital signatures.